prof-rossetti/nyu-info-2335-201905/projects/freestyle/demo.md

 ### Reflections

 Remark on your reactions to the process.
-For example, you might think about the following questions:
+For example, you might address the following questions:

   + What was the hardest part of the planning and/or implementation processes?
 Did you run into any unforeseen issues?
   + How did you prioritize features?
+For groups, how did you split up the work?
   + What did you learn while working on this project?
 How did you learn what you needed to learn?
 Did you find any helpful resources?
   + What went well, and/or what would you do differently next time?
-  + etc.

 ## Submission Instructions